makstech/esphome-irrigation-system/README.md

 - **12V Power Supply**.
 This will supply the ES32A08 board.
 Anything above 1A (10W) is more than sufficient. _Mean Well HDR-15-12_ is a compact option.
 At this point, I don't remember why, but I bought 60W version.

 - **24V AC Transformer**.
 I've bought an encapsulated 230VAC to 24VAC 30VA (1.25A) transformer.
-Again, a bit overkill but it handles opening up all 7 valves if I need to dump all the water in the system quickly.
+Again, a bit overkill but it handles opening up all 7 valves if I need to dump all the water from the system quickly.

 - ... and everything releated to the irrigation itself, like 24VAC valves, rotors, drippers, and so on.